faabiopontes/daily-dose-of-development/modern-react-with-redux/app6-redux/README.md

 5. State

 ## Insurance Company Analogy
 We gonna go through a story to helps us understand the Redux workflow better

 ### Insurance Terms
    - policy: Customer holds a 'policy', if bad stuff happens to them then we pay them
    - claim: Customer had something bad happen to them, we need to pay them

 ### Insurance Co Departments
   - Claims History: Stores a list of all claims ever made
   - Policies: Stores a list of who has a policy with our insurance company
   - Accounting: Stores a big bag of cash, we pay people from this

+### Form Content
+  - Type: Action que Form intends to execute
+  - Payload: With data related to the intent of the Form

+### Types of Forms
+  - CREATE POLICY
+  - CREATE CLAIM
+  - DELETE POLICY

 ### Story
 - Customer fills a Form and hands to the Form Receiver at Insurance Co